Ellim/S-TSiR/README.md

 Clicker game made in an attempt to learn some JavaScript.

+02/10/16 - 0.0.9

+Added alerts when new features are added.
+Crafting menu created, first craft implemented: 1000 RP to unlock logs.
+50 wood to one log, ratio to be improved later.
+Miners now add clay at 1/5th the rate they gather stone.
+Added research tower building for stone, increase rate of RP gain.

 02/04/16 - Major Revision Update 0.0.6

 Dramatically decreased lines of code in a number of JS files by consolidating repeated code into a single function.